Smart bulbs are expected to be a popular purchase this holiday season. But could lighting your home open up your personal information to hackers?

 Jadliwala recommends that consumers opt for bulbs that come with a smart home hub rather than those that connect directly to other devices.
 He also recommends that manufacturers do a better job in developing security measures to limit the level of access that these bulbs have to other smart home appliances or electronics within a home.

-Reference: “Light Ears: Information Leakage via Smart Lights” by Anindya Maiti and Murtuza Jadliwala, Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, Volume 3 Issue 3, September 2019.
+Reference: “Light Ears: Information Leakage via Smart Lights” by Anindya Maiti and Murtuza Jadliwala, 9 September 2019, Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies.